Frazz by Jef Mallett for July 31, 2023

 2. A78c357b 8cfd 4ba7 a070 703b64309e2a

-Gizmo Cat 11 months ago
+Gizmo Cat over 1 year ago

 In The Netherlands, they have swimming lessons (more like learning to float and getting used to the water) for babies and at a young age, kids learn to swim, it’s kinda mandatory here.
 But we see an upsurge of drowning victims here as well, because of all the refugees that come here, from countries that don’t have that much open water as we do and thus haven’t learned to swim well.